Qovery/Replibyte/website/docs/getting-started/configuration.md

 | credit-card     | Replace the string value by a credit card number                                                   | [link](/docs/transformers#credit-card)          |
 | redacted        | Obfuscate your sensitive data (>3 characters strings only).
 [4242 4242 4242 4242]->[424**********] | [link](/docs/transformers#redacted)             |

-## Bridge
+## Datastore

-A Bridge is where Replibyte store the created dataset to make them accessible from the destination databases.
+A Datastore is where Replibyte store the created dump to make them accessible from the destination databases.

 | Cloud Service Provider | S3 service name                                                           | S3 compatible  |
 |------------------------|---------------------------------------------------------------------------|----------------|